gsinicropi/Getting-and-Cleaning-Data/README.md

 Human Activity Recognition Using Smartphones Dataset
 ==================================================================
-The dataset includes the following files: a .R file (R script) named on run_Analysis.R a .MD file  named on CodeBook.md and this Readme file
+The dataset includes the following files: run_Analysis.R
+CodeBook.md
+and this Readme file

 The R script (run_Analysis.R) encompasses all the codes to obtain the tidy Dataset